 Biomass power plants use various types of bio-based fuels as input to produce power and/or heat.
 Many of these plants were originally designed and built to use biomass, while some other are converted from other fuels, typically coal.
 Some plants also use a mix of various fuel types, including both biomass and fossil fuels, therefore the share of biogenic CO2 at power plants can vary greatly, anywhere from 0 to 100%.

-In Europe, there are a total of 111 facilities whose emissions are made up of over 50% biogenic CO2, and they emit a total of 46 million tonnes of biogenic CO2 annually.
-Similarly, in the USA, 26 biomass power and heat plants emit 6.8 million tonnes of biogenic CO2 each year.
+In Europe, there are a total of 146 facilities whose emissions are made up of over 50% biogenic CO2, and they emit a total of 50 million tonnes of biogenic CO2 annually.
+In North America, 380 biomass power and heat plants have more than 50% biogenic CO2 in their flue stack.
+They emit 30 million tonnes of biogenic CO2 each year.

 The concentration of CO2 in biomass power and heat plants varies between 5 and 15%, depending on the type of fuel used and the combustion process employed.
 Most of these plants have one or a few stacks, depending on the number of power generation units.